guenthertom/stata-crashcourse/_sources/units/unit09_output/README.md

 <summary>💡 Hint</summary>

 Use `capture` if you are not sure if a command will execute.
 E.g., if you are not sure if a log file called *logout* is currently open, you can use `capture log close logout` to try to close it.
 If it is not open, nothing will happen and Stata will move on. <br>
-`log using` let's you specify a file name and path for log file storage.
+`log using` lets you specify a file name and path for log file storage.
 Just like when saving data, use the *option* `replace` to make sure to overwrite existing files.

 </details>